aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Overview

-The CDK Construct Hub is a relatively simple static web application.
+The Construct Hub is a relatively simple static web application.
 While the dataset it exposes (all CDK Construct Libraries) may be relatively fast moving, there is no necessity for newly published packages (or versions thereof) to be indexed and presented on the application particularly quickly.
 A consistency